Modern-Society-Labs/KC-Chain-M2/data_transformation/README.md

 ## Overview

-This project implements a **comprehensive multi-domain repo for IoT testing data** by transforming **6 diverse real-world datasets** into a unified L{CORE} ecosystem.
+This project implements a **comprehensive multi-domain IoT data warehouse** by transforming **6 diverse real-world datasets** into a unified L{CORE} ecosystem.
 The implementation creates a privacy-compliant, scalable IoT data sharing platform.

 ## Project Purpose